Yelp/yelp-android/README.md

 call.cancel();
 ```

-For more information about the usage of asynchronous requests in Retrofit see [Retrofit documentation](http://square.github.io/retrofit/).
+For more information about the usage of asynchronous requests in Retrofit, see [Retrofit documentation](http://square.github.io/retrofit/).

 ## Responses
 After `Call` object is executed, a `Response` contains parsed Java objects will be returned, use `Response.body()` to
-get a parsed Java object.
+get parsed Java objects.

 Search and phone search responses are parsed into `SearchResponse` objects.
 ```